sidhartha11/InterviewTricks/tricks/README.md

-THIS IS A PROJECT FOR ECLIPSE DEVOTED TO a group of trick interview questions I am collecting in 2018
+## Collection of Trick Interview Coding Questions
+I am trying to implement as many trick interview coding questions as I can.
+When I hear about such a question I will try to implement it in this github repository.
+Usually there will be an accompaning JUNIT test for each implementation.
+## FEEL FREE TO CONTRIBUTE.